-The AD1896 is a 24-bit, high-performance, single-chip, second-generation asynchronous sample rate converter.
-Based upon Analog Devices Inc. experience with its first asynchronous sample rate converter, the AD1890, the AD1896 offers improved performance and additional features.
-This improved performance includes a THD + N range of -117 dB to -133 dB depending on sample rate and input frequency, 142 dB (A-Weighted) dynamic range, 192 kHz sampling frequencies for both input and output sample rates, improved jitter rejection, and 1:8 upsampling and 7.75:1 downsampling ratios.
-Additional features include more serial formats, a bypass mode, better interfacing to digital signal processors, and a matched phase mode.
+The AD1896 is a 24-bit, high performance, single-chip, secondgeneration asynchronous sample rate converter.
+Based on Analog Devices experience with its first asynchronous sample rate converter, the AD1890, the AD1896 offers improved performance and additional features.
+This improved performance includes a THD + N range of -117 dB to -133 dB depending on the sample rate and input frequency, 142 dB (A-Weighted) dynamic range, 192 kHz sampling frequencies for both input and output sample rates, improved jitter rejection, and 1:8 upsampling and 7.75:1 downsampling ratios.
+Additional features include more serial formats, a bypass mode, better interfacing to digital signal processors, and a matched-phase mode.

-The AD1896 has a 3-wire interface for the serial input and output ports that supports left-justified, I2S, and right-justified (16-, 18-, 20-, 24-bit) modes.
+The AD1896 has a 3-wire interface for the serial input and output ports that supports left-justified, $1^2$ S, and right-justified (16-, 18-, 20-, 24-bit) modes.
 Additionally, the serial output